thomasyu1000/thomasyu1000.github.io/_pages/about.md

 alt_title: "About"
 ---

 I am a PhD candidate in economics at Yale University.
 I began my program in Fall 2021.
-My research is in health care, industrial organization, and labor economics.
+My research is in health economics and industrial organization.

 Previously, I worked as part of the economics team at Lyft.
-I graduated from the University of Chicago in 2019 with degrees in economics and math.